michaelgruczel/teststrategies-and-tools-for-java/README.md

 ## Non-functional tests

-Apart from the functional aspects, non-functional requirements should be taken into consideration:
+Apart from the functional aspects also non-functional requirements have to be taken into consideration:

 * Performance tests
 * Security tests